Letter Of Credit

 - Safety: Letters of Credit are legally binding and ensure that all parties are committed to the transaction.

-- Clarity: They specify the exact details of the goods and terms of payment, reducing misunderstandings.
+- Clarity: They specify the exact details of the goods and terms of payment, reducing misunderstandings between parties.

-- Risk Reduction: They protect sellers from non-payment and ensure buyers receive the agreed goods.
+- Risk Reduction: They protect sellers from non-payment situations and ensure that buyers receive the agreed upon goods.

 - Facilitates Safe Trading: They are crucial for trading with unfamiliar suppliers in new markets.